chrrasmussen/Idris2-Erlang/README.md

 # Idris2-Erlang

-Erlang code generator for [Idris 2](https://github.com/edwinb/Idris2).
-Idris 2 is created by [Edwin Brady](https://github.com/edwinb).
+Erlang code generator for [Idris 2](https://github.com/idris-lang/Idris2).
+The development of Idris 2 is led by [Edwin Brady](https://github.com/edwinb).
 Currently this repository includes a full copy of the Idris 2 compiler, but at some point I want to make this repository into a standalone code generator.

 Note that this project is still **work in progress**.
 Feedback and contributions are appreciated!

-## About the Project
+## About this project

 ### Goals

 - Make it easy to interoperate with Erlang.
-- Type-safe: It should be difficult to accidentally introduce run-time errors, even when doing interop with Erlang.[2]
+- Type-safe: It should be difficult to accidentally introduce run-time errors, even when doing interop with Erlang.

 ### Non-goals